spujadas/elk-docker/docs/index.md

 	Elasticsearch alone needs at least 2GB of RAM to run, so plan accordingly.

+- An additional way of working out why Elasticsearch isn't starting is to:

+	- Start a container with the `bash` command:

+			$ sudo docker run -it docker_elk bash

+	- Start Elasticsearch manually to look at what it outputs:

+			$ gosu elasticsearch /opt/elasticsearch/bin/elasticsearch \
+				-Edefault.path.logs=/var/log/elasticsearch \
+				-Edefault.path.data=/var/lib/elasticsearch \
+				-Edefault.path.conf=/etc/elasticsearch

 If your log-emitting client doesn't seem to be able to reach Logstash (or Elasticsearch, depending on where your client is meant to send logs to), make sure that:

 - You started the container with the right ports open (e.g. 5044 for Beats).